-G. Expense Allowability/Fiscal Documentation

-- 1. Invoices, received from a Contractor and accepted and/or submitted for payment by DHCS, shall not be deemed evidence of allowable agreement costs. - Contractor shall maintain for review and audit and supply to DHCS upon request, adequate documentation of all expenses claimed pursuant to this Agreement to permit a determination of expense allowability. - 3.
-If the allowability or appropriateness of an expense cannot be determined by DHCS because invoice detail, fiscal records, or backup documentation is nonexistent or inadequate according to generally accepted accounting principles, and generally accepted governmental audit standards, all questionable costs may be disallowed and payment may be withheld by DHCS.
+- F. In the event an amendment to this Agreement is required pursuant to the preceding paragraph, Contractor shall submit to DHCS information as identified in Exhibit E, Section 1(D).
+To the extent the Contractor is notified of DHCS Budget Act allocation prior to the execution of the Agreement, DHCS and the Contractor may agree to amend the agreement after the issuance of the first revised allocation. - G. Expense Allowability/Fiscal Documentation - 1.
+Invoices for Plan Administration and Utilization Review/Quality Assurance, received from a Contractor and accepted and/or submitted for payment by DHCS, shall not be deemed evidence of allowable agreement costs. - 2.
+Contractor shall maintain for review and audit and supply to DHCS upon request, adequate documentation of all expenses claimed for Plan Administration and Utilization Review/Quality Assurance pursuant to this Agreement to permit a determination of expense allowability. - 3.
+If the allowability or appropriateness of an expense for Plan Administration or Utilization Review/Quality Assurance cannot be determined by DHCS because invoice detail, fiscal records, or backup documentation is nonexistent or inadequate according to generally accepted accounting principles, and generally accepted governmental audit standards, all questionable costs may be disallowed and payment may be withheld by DHCS.
 Upon receipt of adequate documentation supporting a disallowed or questionable expense, reimbursement may resume for the amount substantiated and deemed allowable. - 4.
-Costs and/or expenses deemed unallowable shall not be reimbursed or, if mistakenly reimbursed, those costs and/or expenses shall be subject to recovery by DHCS pursuant to Article III.DD of Exhibit A, Attachment I, the DMC-ODS STCs, and the STCs' Attachments.
+Costs and/or expenses for Plan Administration or Utilization Review/Quality Assurance deemed unallowable shall not be reimbursed or, if mistakenly reimbursed, those costs and/or expenses shall be subject to recovery by DHCS pursuant to Article III.KK of Exhibit A, Attachment I, California's Medicaid State Plan, California's Section 1915(b) Waiver, and California's Section 1115 5-Year Demonstration Waiver.